This stove top stew has a hearty rich flavor that makes it the perfect comfort food!

 Yields 4 servings

-Specialty Tools: Flameproof dutch oven or heavy-bottomed lidded pot
+Specialty Tool: Flameproof dutch oven or heavy-bottomed lidded pot

 Beer Pairing Suggestion: Stout or Porter